rossjmacd/hello-world/README.md

 # hello-world

-My first repository
+This repository is my first foray into the development world.

-This is my first commit
+It's gonna contain a lot of rubbish.